-I stumbled upon this when I was researching some stuff to do on Route 66.
-Apparently this is the site of the first McDonald’s that was open in 1940 and has since been purchased by the owner of local chicken restaurant Juan Pollo and converted into a museum.
-It is always debated as to it being the first since the Des Plaines, Illinois restaurant also claims that, but that one was actually opened 15 years after this original one.
-So read on and go check it out for yourself.
+I stumbled upon this museum when I was researching some stuff to do on Route 66.
+This is the site of the first McDonald’s that was open in 1940, but the property has since been purchased by the owner of local chicken restaurant Juan Pollo and converted into a museum.
+It is always debated as to whether this location is the first, since the Des Plaines McDonalds in Illinois also claims that, but the Illinois one was opened 15 years after this original one.
+Read on for all the information and go check it out for yourself.

 - Free to enter

 - Open – 10AM – 5PM Mon-Sun

 - Location: 1398 N E St, San Bernardino, CA 92405